A complete Bitbucket overview for modern teams in 2026

 This is where tools like Bitbucket, Atlassian's platform for professional teams, enter the picture.
 It’s a Git-based tool designed to help you manage the entire software development lifecycle, keeping your teams in sync and your code moving forward.

 In this overview, we’re going to walk through Bitbucket’s main features, the different ways you can host it, how the pricing works, and what’s new with its AI tools.
-We’ll also touch on its limitations, particularly around how information gets created and shared.
-The goal is to figure out how to connect the dots between your development work and your customer-facing teams, so that valuable technical knowledge doesn’t get trapped in code repositories.
+We’ll also look at how it works within a broader team context, particularly around how information is shared between departments.
+The goal is to figure out how to connect the dots between your development work and your customer-facing teams, so that valuable technical knowledge is easily accessible across the organization.

 What is Bitbucket?